 Mishra's research has focussed on the design of robust and efficient numerical methods for hyperbolic systems of conservation laws in several space dimensions.
 In this context, he has designed entropy stable arbitrarily high-order finite volume schemes and space-time discontinuous Galerkin finite element methods.
 He has also designed algorithms, based on sampling methods such as (multi-level) Monte Carlo and Quasi-Monte Carlo, that converge to statistical notions of solutions such as entropy measure-valued and statistical solutions, with applications in uncertainty quantification for nonlinear PDEs.
 His work has been applied in computational aerodynamics, astrophysics and geophysics.
 For his contributions, Mishra has been awarded with the Collatz prize of ICIAM (2019), Jacques Lious Lions award of ECCOMAS (2018), Richard von-Mises prize of GAMM (2015), ERC starting grant (2012) and ERC consolidator grant (2017).

-Marco Verani is associate professor at the laboratory MOX-Department of Mathematics of Politecnico di Milano.
+Marco Verani is a professor of Numerical Analysis at the Laboratory MOX-Department of Mathematics of Politecnico di Milano and Research Associate at the IMATI-CNR Istituto di Matematica Applicata e Tecnologie Informatiche "Enrico Magenes" of Pavia.
 He received his MS degree in Mathematics from the University of Pavia in 1998 and his PhD degree in Computational Mathematics and Operations Research from the University of Milano in 2003.
-He was appointed assistant professor at Politecnico di Milano in 2002.
+He was appointed assistant professor in 2002 and associate professor in 2015.
 His main research activity concerns: design, analysis and applications of numerical methods for the approximation of PDEs on polytopal meshes (VEM, MFD, Poly-DG); design of numerical strategies for shape and topology optimization; analysis of convergence and optimality properties of adaptive algorithms, with a focus on hp-adaptive finite element methods.
-He is also actively involved in promoting and employing mathematics as a tool to foster social inclusion (prevent gambling abuse, empower young unaccompanied migrants).
+He is also actively involved in promoting and employing mathematics as a tool to foster social inclusion (prevent gambling abuse, empower young unaccompanied migrants)